jwelsch/TextTabulator/src/TextTabulator.Adapters.MLDotNet/README.md

 ### `TextTabulator.Adapters.MLDotNet.DataViewTabulatorAdapterOptions`

-Options to allow configuration of the DataViewTabulatorAdapter class.
+Options to allow configuration of the `DataViewTabulatorAdapter` class.

 **Constructors**

-> `public DataViewTabulatorAdapterOptions(INameTransform? columnNameTransform = null, bool hasHeaderRow = true)`
+> `public DataViewTabulatorAdapterOptions(INameTransform? columnNameTransform = null, ITypeFormatter? typeFormatter = null)`

 Parameters
-- `INameTransform? columnNameTransform`: Transform to apply to IDataView column names.
-Passing null will cause the IDataView column names to not be altered.
+- `INameTransform? columnNameTransform`: Transform to apply to `IDataView` column names.
+Passing null will cause the `IDataView` column names to not be altered.
+- `ITypeFormatter? typeFormatter`: Formatter to apply to `IDataView` column values.
+Passing null will cause the `IDataView` column values to use default formatting.

 **Properties**

 > `INameTransform HeaderNameTransform { get; }`

- Gets the transform to apply to IDataView column names.
+ Gets the transform to apply to `IDataView` column names.

+> `ITypeFormatter TypeFormatter { get; }`

+Gets the formatter to apply to `IDataView` column values.
+Passing null will cause the `IDataView` column values to use default formatting.

 ### `INameTransform`